Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

     - Following defensive programming standards, when a user clicks Delete within a folio's additional menu, a modal is displayed to the user making sure that they want to proceed with deleting the folio.
     - Clicking DELETE deletes the folio, reloads the library page and informs the user of the deletion as intended.

+#### Suite App

+##### Select Folio Page

+- Page is skipped provided a latest cookie is stored within the user's browser which is the intended behaviour.
+- Suite is presented as the current app the user is located within in the navigation, which is the expected behaviour as this page is part of the Suite app.
+- If the current user is not the author of the latest folio stored within the browser, the user is re-direct to the select folio page with a message informing them that the browser has now forgotten the latest folio opened as they're not the author of the folio.
+This is the expected behaviour and is designed to protect a user's folio.
+- If the user has no folios within their library, they cannot access this page which is to be expected.
+They're re-directed to the library page which a message informing them to create a folio to access the suite.
+- The user's list of folios is presented within a select box as expected.
+- Clicking OPEN IN SUITE will open the suite with the folio selected within the select box on the page which is the expected behaviour.

+##### Projects Page

+- Suite is presented as the current app the user is located within in the navigation, which is the expected behaviour as this page is part of the Suite app.
+- Click functions for help section works as expected and contains information that's specific to the projects page within the suite app.
+- THe folio's name is presented within the header section of the app.
+- The folio's published state correctly reflects the folio's current published state.
+- Hovering over the folio's published state icon tells the user what it means, which is the expected behaviour and it provides a way communicate further information to the user in an interactive way.
+- The VIEW LIVE link re-directs the user to the showcase view of the folio and specifically directs the user to the projects page as it's the projects they were originally on.
+It also opens the folio within the showcase app in a new tab so the user can jump between editing and viewing their folio projects.

+- Create project
+    - The create project form is shown when CREATE PROJECT is clicked which is the expected behaviour.
+    - Project title, description and tech list are provided as required fields as expected.
+The user cannot create a folio without these fields being filled with content which is what's intended.
+    - Expected placeholders are displayed and the URL placeholders guide the user as to what URL's are expected when providing one within the form.
+    - Clicking CREATE PROJECT creates a project provided the required fields are given which is to be expected.
+The user is then re-directed to the projects page with their new project being presented and a message informing them that they've created a new project.

+- Update project
+    - The create project form is shown when Edit is clicked within a project's additional menu which is the expected behaviour.
+    - Project title, description and tech list are provided as required fields as expected.
+The user cannot update a folio without these fields being filled with content which is what's intended.
+    - If fields have not been auto-filled by data taken from the database, expected placeholders are displayed to the user.
+    - Providing that the required fields have been fulfilled, clicking SAVE CHANGES updates the currently viewed project with data supplied within the form, re-directs the user to the projects page and informs them that the changes have been made successfully.
+    - Checking clear data and clicking SAVE CHANGES within the update project form removes the image attached to the project which is what's intended.
+    - Uploading an image whilst an image is already attached to the project, replaces the existing image with the new one provided.
+This is the expected behaviour and is immediately reflected after saving the changes and looking at the edit form afterwards.

+- Select projects
+    - Amount of projects selected is presented to the user and is dyanamic to the amount of projects checked on the page.
+    - If 4 projects are checked on the page, all other checkboxes are disabled and cannot be additionally selected.
+This is the expected behaviour and is utilised in order to limit the user to only 4 projects, as it meets the convnentional amount of projects you typically see in modern day portfolios.
+    - If a user unchecks a project from their folio, bringing their total selected projects from 4 to 3, all disabled checkboxes are now enabled again to allow the user to add a different project to their folio.
+This is the expected behaviour and the current implementation achieves it's intentions.
+    - Clicking SAVE CHANGES. takes the checked projects and adds them to the folio which is the expected behaviour.

+- Deleting projects
+    - Following defensive programming standards, clicking delete within a project's additional menu provides a model making sure that the user does want to proceed in deleting the project in question.
+The model also displays the project's name to the user, giving them extra security in making sure it's that particular project that they want to delete.
+    - Clicking DELETE PROJECT within a project's delete form, will delete that project from the database, re-direct the user to the projects page within the suite and provide a handy message to inform them that the deletion was successful.

+##### Skills Page

+##### Profile Page

+#### Showcase App

+##### Projects Page

+##### Skills Page

+##### Profile Page

+##### Contact Page

 #### License App

 ##### License Purchase Page

 - Help section opens and closes when clicked as intended.
 Links within the help section re-direct the user to their intended destinations as expected.
+- License is presented as the current app the user is located within in the navigation, which is the expected behaviour as this page is part of the License app.
 - The submit button can only be submitted if the number of licenses is 1 or more.
 If it's below 1, the submit button will be disabled as intended.
 - All fields except for the save billing details checkbox need to be filled before moving on to Stripe which is expected behaviour.
 - Grand total is dynamically updated depending on the value present within the number of licenses field, which is the expected behaviour.